chrismurrph/default-db-format/README.md

  don't want it to - when the program should have recognised the value.
 This *false negative* can still occur if you keep complex objects in your state.
 To remedy this **default-db-format** has been hard coded to accept common complex objects, for example `(chan)` and dates.
 But the user has the ultimate say because a predicate function can be supplied.
-It is given the value and is supposed to return a truthy value for the particular complex object you want to accept, `false/nil` otherwise.
+It is given the value and is supposed to return logical true for the particular complex object you want to accept, logical false otherwise.
 If you wanted to allow dates you could supply `:acceptable-table-value-fn? (fn [v] (= "function Date" (subs (str (type v)) 0 13)))` as a map entry to the config.
 (Just to be clear: this has already been done, just an example).
 Obviously if many tests are required you can wrap them in an `or`, thus ensuring that `false` is returned unless one of them passes.
-You can also use `:acceptable-table-value-fn?` to peek into unrecognised values, in which case be sure it returns a falsey value.
+You can also use `:acceptable-table-value-fn?` to peek into unrecognised values, in which case be sure it returns logical false.
+For example: `(fn [v] (println "BAD value:" v "," (str (type v))))`.

 `:excluded-keys` are top level keys you want this program to ignore and `:by-id-kw` is how this program recognises Idents.
 Your program's component's `ident` methods are all assumed to express their identity  in the same way.